billthefarmer/editor/README.md

 ![Editor](https://github.com/billthefarmer/billthefarmer.github.io/raw/master/images/Editor-syntax.png)

-This is a very simple generic text editor which may be used standalone or to show or edit any sort of text file from another app.
+This is a fairly simple generic text editor which may be used standalone or to show or edit any sort of text file from another app.
 If you select a text file in a file manager or similar app you will be offered the option of using this editor along with whatever other apps you have installed that can show or edit a text file.
 Files will initially be opened read only, long touch on the display or touch the edit item in the toolbar to enable editing.

 There are five toolbar items which may appear:
 * **Edit** &ndash; Edit the current read only file